General Terms and Conditions of Delivery and Service of Bo Parts Solutions GmbH & Co. KG

 § 15 Non-disclosure

 The purchaser is obliged to treat all information, expertise and other business secrets, that it has learnt from or about Bo Parts, strictly confidentially and not to pass on any information, documents/documentation, programme descriptions, drawings, sketches or other documentation to third parties, to duplicate them or make them accessible to third parties otherwise without the explicit, written consent of Bo Parts and to impose these duties on employees, staff, agents, people tasked by the purchaser or companies associated in any way with the purchaser in full.

 1. Should individual provisions of the order or these General Terms and Conditions of Delivery and Service be or become ineffective, this will not affect the effectiveness of the other provisions.

 2. Solely the law of the Federal Republic of Germany applies to this contract and the entire legal relationship.
 Application of UN Sales Law (CISG = UN Convention on Contracts for the International Sale of Goods) and Conflict of laws is excluded.

-If the purchaser's registered office is located outside the Federal Republic of Germany, Restart is entitled alternatively to choose to have disputes that arise under this agreement or about its effectiveness finally decided by one or more arbitrators appointed by these rules of arbitration in accordance with the Arbitration Rules of the International Chamber of Commerce, Paris, to the exclusion of the ordinary courts.
+If the purchaser's registered office is located outside the Federal Republic of Germany, Bo Parts is entitled alternatively to choose to have disputes that arise under this agreement or about its effectiveness finally decided by one or more arbitrators appointed by these rules of arbitration in accordance with the Arbitration Rules of the International Chamber of Commerce, Paris, to the exclusion of the ordinary courts.